Chipdelmal/MoNeT/docs/dataCompression.md

 3. Convert cleaned data into a dictionary where it follows this format: {header : array of column values}
 4. For each compression algorithm we will complete the following steps
   - Start a timer
   - Pickle and compress the data.
-Note: For the Zip compression algorithm, we skipt this step
+Note: For the Zip compression algorithm, we skipped this step
   - Record the time
   - Open output directory & write compressed data into the appropriate (.zip, .xz, .gz, .gz2)
   - Record the time